4766 Lincoln Ave, Oakland, CA 94602

 Photo of Walker Lewis.

-Another black member of the church was Walker Lewis, baptized by Parley P. Pratt in 1844 and ordained to the priesthood by William Smith.
+Another Black member of the Church was Walker Lewis, baptized by Parley P. Pratt in 1844 and ordained to the priesthood by William Smith.
 He was a founder, in 1826, of the first civil rights abolitionist group in the United States, the Massachusetts General Colored Association.
 He was acquainted personally with apostles Brigham Young, Wilford Woodruff, Orson Hyde, Orson Pratt, Parley Pratt, and William Smith.

 In addition to the historical pioneers, there are present-day pioneers all around us, in our neighborhood and church houses.
 A pioneer might look like an old man in plaid pants who arrives late to church meetings, or a single mother of young children who stands in the back unnoticed.
 No matter their appearance, they are pioneers in unfamiliar terrain, who are “bravely moving forth into the unknown.”
-They each have unique gifts to offer their fellow church members and community.
+They each have unique gifts to offer their fellow Church members and community.

 As we learn to recognize pioneers, we need not ignore our differences, but we should find our common values, dreams, and hopes, so we can learn from each other.
 We can do this with the help of our Savior, for He also was a pioneer.
-His love for His fellow-men can be our example as we honor the pioneers both in the past and present.
+His love for His fellow men can be our example as we honor the pioneers both in the past and present.

 Previous Story